-Coffee World at Coffee Works
+10. See Coffee World at Coffee Works

-That’s if you pay the admission fee ($19) into Coffee World at Coffee Works in Mareeba.
-From within there, you have access to unlimited quantities of coffee, tea, chocolate and liqueur.
+That’s if you pay the admission fee ($19) to Coffee World at Coffee Works in Mareeba.
+From there, you have access to unlimited quantities of coffee, tea, chocolate, and liqueur.

 We bypassed this sensory explosion and stopped in at the cafe for a coffee.
 You’d expect a good one at a place called Coffee World – and yes, it did not let us down.

 We did get to taste a bit of the chocolate in the cafe.
 I fell in love with the chilli chocolate.
 The coffee one was pretty good too.
 And we had to drag the girls out of the tasting room.